My post listing the 2018 events was one of the most popular I published last year so it would be remiss of me not to carry the listings on to 2019.

 Nothing uncovered so far – perhaps we’re all busy reading!

-This is the second year for this crime writing festival featuring some of the most celebrated talent from the Nordic Noir scene alongside Scotland’s own Tartan Noir authors.
+This is the third year for this crime writing festival featuring some of the most celebrated talent from the Nordic Noir scene alongside Scotland’s own Tartan Noir authors.

-An evening event, number 7 in the series.
-Check the FB page for info on this and more events – https://www.facebook.com/NoirattheBarEd/
+An evening event, check the FB page for info on this and more events – https://www.facebook.com/NoirattheBarEd/

 Not a dedicated crime fiction event but this does get a good contribution from crime writers.

-A four-day convention drawing top crime novelists, readers, editors, publishers and reviewers from around the world, with headline appearances from Lee Child and Jeffrey Deaver.
+A four-day convention drawing top crime novelists, readers, editors, publishers and reviewers from around the world.

-1 – 2 June – Crime and Coffee Festival – Cardiff
+3 – 8 June – Crime and Coffee Festival, Cardiff

 An event run in association with the Crime Writers’ Association and The Detection Club.